The Pleiades Star Cluster | Astrophotography Tips and Advice

 A light pollution filter can help to isolate this deep sky objects from a washed out city sky, but there is no subsitute for dark skies.
 For M45 in particular, you will benefit from taking your image from dark sky site during the new moon phase.

 As an example, have a look an the unprocessed single frame vs. a color balanced version.
 This photo was captured using a DSLR and camera lens from my Bortle Class 8 backyard in the heart of the city.

 An unprocessed single frame of the Pleiades from the city vs. stacked and corrected version

 There is a massive amount of dust within the Pleiades star cluster and can be captured in detail with enough exposure time.
 This 12-hour exposure displays just how much dust there really is surrounding the Pleiades star cluster.

 The Pleiades using a Camera Lens

-The photo below shows the Pleiades using a Camera Lens with a focal length of 135mm.
-The Lens in question is a Canon EF 28-135mm F/4L Lens, that was attached to my Canon EOS Rebel T3i camera.
+The photo below shows the Pleiades using a Camera Lens with a focal length of 105mm.
+This is a great example of a mid-range shot that begins to show the reflection nebulosity surround the cluster.
+The lens used was a Canon EF 24-105mm F/4L, that was attached to my Canon EOS Rebel T3i camera.